eaasi/user-handbook/source/guide/details.rst

   "Requires clean shutdown" is recommended for most Environments from approximately 1998 and later (e.g. Windows 98 and up) to make sure emulation sessions save cleanly as a new Environment or revision without operating system errors.
 It should **not** be enabled for Environments and operating systems prior to this.
 See `Advanced Configuration and Power Interface <https://en.wikipedia.org/wiki/Advanced_Configuration_and_Power_Interface>`_.

 .. warning::
   For "Environment can print" and "Enable Internet access" features to work correctly, the Environment's operating system must have been properly configured with a functional PostScript printer drive (for "Environment can print") or an installed TCP/IP networking stack ("Enable Internet access").
-Please consult the `Support <https://forum.eaasi.cloud/c/support/6>`_ section of the EAASI Community Forum if needing assistance in this area for the Environment or legacy operating system of your choice.
+Please consult the `Support <https://forum.eaasi.cloud/c/support/6>`_ section of the EAASI User Forum if needing assistance in this area for the Environment or legacy operating system of your choice.

 .. image:: ../images/ui_options.png